States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Formation and Utilization of IDSRs

 Upon verifying the existence of IDSRs, we subsequently address whether the model actively leverages it to generate the final response.
-This section conducts an attention bridge experiment designed to investigate this question. \paragraph{Attention Bridge.}
+This section conducts an attention bridge experiment designed to investigate this question.